smagnuson19/Tellr-App-Backend/README.md

 priority, you don't have to worry about but it's just an int that I increment on the backend... the higher the int the more recent the notification.
 I also use this as its ID (since it is unique)

 read is whether or not the user has already seen this notification.
 All notifications sent to you should have a read field of False

+deadline is the string of the task's deadline

+displayRed is a boolean that is true if the task is due in less than 24 hours